-The EPC wants to encourage a closer examination of the difference between the success of degree apprenticeships that are 'employer-led' and the potential failure awaiting those that are 'employer dominated'.
+The EPC wants to encourage a closer examination of the difference between the success of degree apprenticeships that are 'employer-led' and the

 With this in mind, Experience enhanced: Improving engineering degree apprenticeships is intended as a significant policy contribution, addressing the issues that concern the academic community about degree apprenticeships.
-It builds on the Engineering Professors' Council's extensive work, led by Professor Simon Hodgson of Teesside University, establishing a toolkit for academics to develop successful degree apprenticeships for success,6 which addressed five key areas that we considered to be core to successful degree apprenticeships: apprentices' experience and outcomes; collaboration between HEIs and employers; accreditation and assessment; funding; and parity of esteem.
+It builds on the Engineering Professors' Council's extensive work, led by Professor Simon Hodgson of Teesside University, establishing a toolkit for academics to develop successful degree apprenticeships5 and on our discussion paper Designing apprenticeships for success,6 which addressed five key areas that we considered to be core to successful degree apprenticeships: apprentices' experience and outcomes; collaboration between HEIs and employers; accreditation and assessment; funding; and parity of esteem.